 When properly connected to the RV battery (or batteries) and turned ON, the inverter transforms the direct current (DC) from the batteries into a pure sine wave alternating current (AC).
 This AC is similar to the voltage provided by your utility and is used to power any electrical appliances (i.e., AC loads) connected to the inverter's output.

-- Switch the 2nd Battery Disconnect to the OFF position when the inverter is NOT needed.
-See photo B, left. - Remember that the 2000 watt inverter can ONLY run a maximum of approximately 16.4 amps.
-See the Previous Page, Approximate Electrical Load Ratings.
+Switch the pictured Battery Disconnect to the OFF position when the inverter is NOT needed.
+See photo A, upper left.